 This is great, my own workshop and I got to build it myself.
 I’ve been looking forward to this for years and now I’m there.
 I still have a little to do including a workbench, shelving, storage and running power but the essence is there and I’d like to share how I got there.

-If you want to build your own garden workshop then read on to see how I did it.
+If you want to build your own flat pack garden workshop then read on to see how I did it.
+If you’d like to build a workshop from scratch then this post will also be worth reading: How to build a garden workshop from scratch

 I had a reasonable size space to work with for this project but decided to go for a 12 x 10ft build.
 This would allow me to leave a reasonable amount of space between the workshop and the garden boundary.
 I was tempted to squeeze in a couple of extra feet but this would leave it very close to my mulberry tree.
 It’s strongly advised not to build near trees or bushes as these over time can grow into the building and cause damage.